jolicode/slack-php-api/doc/updating-sdk.md

 ## Regenerate the SDk

-When the versionned specification has been updated, you can run Jane to regenerate the
+When the versioned specification has been updated, you can run Jane to regenerate the SDK:
-SDK:

 ```bash
 vendor/bin/jane-openapi generate --config-file=.jane-openapi.php